RyanChamayrac/Assembly---minilibc/README.md

 Here is a second year project in assembly.
 It consists of a library of simple C functions in assembly.

-The maps are located in the folder "maps" or the solutions in the folder "maps_solved"
 # Build

 First you have to get nasm in order to compile assembly files